Alexander4127/scheme-interpreter/README.md

 This project is a simple implementation of a Scheme language interpreter based on C++.

-The project supports above 20 functions from language(with "lambda" function) and includes storing variables and functions in addition to "one-string" operations.
+The project supports above 20 functions from language(with `lambda` function) and includes storing variables and functions in addition to "one-string" operations.

 It contains three stages of text processing.